by Andrew Tropin, Ramin Honary

 each form constructs a first-class entity, an association

-delivers it to the current test runner via a message.
-The
+list (alist), and delivers it to the current test runner via a

-test runner is a procedure stored in the test-runner*
+optional metadata.
+The test runner is a procedure stored in

 This separation is the central design principle: code that defines tests is portable across all conforming implementations, while code that runs tests may vary to suit different environments: CI pipelines, interactive REPLs and IDE, specific testing/reporting tools.